lahirug/measure/README.md

 Rate Limit: 10 requests per second per account_id

 Let me know if you’d like a section for testing (pytest), Dockerization, or deployment instructions.

+Following are the major TODO to complete this project.

+1. Move the secrets to a secret store and read from there.
+2. Add monitoring and alerting to the api
+3. If required add authentication to call the API.